SDGforskning/sdg-strings/SDG01_query_action_WoS.md

         NEAR/5
             ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "control" OR "right$"
+            OR "affordab*" OR "pro poor"
-            OR "affordab*" OR "empower*" OR "inclusion" OR "sharing" OR "tenure security" OR "secure tenure" OR "income security" OR "secure livelihood$" )
+            OR "empower*" OR "inclusion" OR "sharing"
+            OR "tenure security" OR "secure tenure" OR "income security" OR "secure livelihood$" )
       )